gauravacad/NIT_manipur_Digital_twin/README.md

 # Testing the Installation
+## Program First we will check the Blink LED

 To test the ESP8266 add-on installation, let’s see if we can blink an LED with the ESP8266 using the Arduino programming language.

 # Circuit Diagram with either of available board